Heisenberg picture tensor network formalism for optical circuits: Augmented vectors algebra and combination rules for graphs

 \end{lemma} \textit{Proof.} The right hand side of \eq\eqref{eq:l2} becomes a sum of tensor products in all of which the non-identity matrices occupy the same positions.
 Therefore, given the structure of the $A$ matrices, these tensor products will return matrices with nonzero elements of the form in \eq\ref{eq:prod_res2}, which depend on the specific vector $\mathbf{s}$, in the exact same positions.
 Consequently, the result of the sum will also be a matrix with the same structure, where the nonzero elements are the sum of the nonzero elements of the initial matrices.
-Using the Definition \eqref{eq:ident}, the sum can be converted into a product.
+This sum can be equivalently expressed as a product of scalar factors, with one factor for each entry equal to $1$ in $\mathbf{r}$.
 Furthermore, using Property \ref{prop:tp} again, we can rewrite the sum of tensor products as a single tensor product, where the factors are matrices with the same structure as the original ones, but whose nonzero elements are determined by the decomposition in \eq\eqref{eq:tens_prod_res} of the sum expressed in product form.

 In terms of graphs, this corresponds to the merging of two lines, as it is defined in the Property \ref{prop:merg}.
 In the computation of the permanent in the main text, we have, by construction, $\sum_{i=0}^n \mathbf{s}^{(m)}_i = m$ and $\sum_{i=0}^n \mathbf{s}^{(m+1)}_i = 1$, which, by definition, implies $\sum_{i=0}^n \mathbf{r}_i = m+1$.
 The Lemma \ref{lem:2} guarantees that the contraction of two $\mathcal{A}$ matrices yields a sum of tensor products, where each term corresponds to a distinct binary vector $\mathbf{r}$.
 Given that the number of binary vectors of length $n$ containing $m+1$ ones is $\binom{n}{m+1}$, this is the number of tensor products in the resulting sum.
-Notably, each step of the decomposition \eq\eqref{eq:decomp} involves a single division and the increment of a sum by one element, thus it can be computed with number of operations $\mathcal{O}(n)$.
+Notably, each step of the decomposition \eq\eqref{eq:decomp} involves a single division and the increment of a sum by one element, thus it can be computed with number of operations $\mathcal{O}(n)$. \\ \\